fer77/OSSU-CS-Curriculum/haskell-programming/exercises.md

 ### Intermission: Is it in normal form?

-For each expression below, determine whether it’s in:
+For each expression below, determine whether it's in:
 1. normal form, which implies weak head normal form;
 2. weak head normal form only; or,
 3. neither.